 This is a new hydrangea from Mike Dirr.

-Rock-n-Roll is available for pre-order; more will be available this summer 2020. 🌱
+Rock-n-Roll is available for pre-order; more will be available this fall 2020. 🌱

 We also have 3-gallon Rock-n-Rolls available for pickup from our nursery near Watkinsville, Georgia.
 Please call ahead to arrange a pickup time.

 Rock-n-Roll bigleaf hydrangea, bigleaf hydrangea, lacecap hydrangea, hydrangea

 flowering shrub, deciduous

 - Spring: medium green

 moist-but-draining, no standing water